ncbi/robotframework-pageobjects/README.md

 ## How it Works

 Here's a Robot test case using some page objects written using the `Page` base class.
-We need to import any page objects libraries we need in our test case. **Note**: The `Page` class inherits from Selenium2Library, so all methods (keywords) on Selenium2Library are available in your page objects on the `self` object.
+We need to import any page objects libraries we need in our test case. **Note**: The `Page` class inherits from Selenium2Library, so all methods (keywords) on Selenium2Library are available in your tests, and from `self` from within one of your page objects.

 *test_google.robot*: